 Inspect the air filter for dirtiness and debris, damage etc. Clean or replace the filter element as necessary.
+The air filter housing includes an oil bath as an additional filtration safeguard, to ensure that the foam filter element remains well lubricated.
 To clean air filters:

-- For foam filters, wash the filter in warm water and mild detergent, then rinse and allow to dry. - For paper filters, use compressed air to blow particles from it, if possible.
-The air should be blown from the engine side of the filter.
-Tapping the filter element against a hard surface and brushing the pleats using a soft brush may also help remove debris from the filter. - For foam filters, place a few drops of clean engine oil on the filter then squeeze it a few times to spread the oil through the filter material and remove any excess oil. - It is recommended to clean the air filter cover and air intake assembly of any dirt, cuttings etc.
+- For foam filters, wash the filter in warm water and mild detergent, then rinse and allow to dry. - For paper filters, use compressed air to blow particles from it.
+The air should be blown from the engine side of the filter. - Clean all other air filter assembly components using water and mild detergent, then dry them. - Discard any residual oil from the air filter base if it is contaminated and clean the air filter base, cover and washer in high-flashpoint solvent and allow to dry.
+Clean the engine where the air filter installs.